-The first session will be used as an initial consultation.
-During the consultation, I will gather specific information about what brings you into therapy.
-We will try to identify the triggers, thoughts, physical feelings, and behaviors associated with the distress you are experiencing.
-I will also ask general questions regarding your social relationships, psychological and physical health history, and social/occupational functioning in that reducing emotional distress often includes addressing any problems that may exist in relationships, at work or school, in physical health, with sleep, with nutrition, or in finding meaning in life in general.
+The first session or two will be used as an initial consultation.
+During the consultation, I will gather information about what brings you into therapy.
+For those with anxiety, we will specifically identify the triggers, thoughts, physical feelings, and behaviors associated with the distress you are experiencing.
+I will also ask general questions regarding your social relationships, psychological and physical health history, and social/occupational functioning.

 We will also have to go over forms that explain treatment, payment, and privacy and that release necessary information from relevant providers.
 Any questions and concerns regarding treatment will be answered fully at this time.

 In the case that I find that you would benefit most from a treatment approach that I do not provide, I can assist you in finding more appropriate treatment providers.

 If requested, I will be able to provide your new provider with information from our consultation session.
 You are under no obligation to continue therapy at any time.

 Case Conceptualization/ Treatment Plan

 The information I gather during the evaluation will be used to develop a case conceptualization, which is an initial understanding of the problems you are presenting with and factors that may contributing to your distress.